KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/README.md

 surface.

-Atomistic molecular dynamics simulations were used to investigate the interaction of a faceted 5 nm gold nanoparticle with lipids.
+Atomistic molecular dynamics simulations were used to investigate the interaction of a faceted 5 nm gold nanoparticle with seven lipid types:
+DOPC, DSPC, POPC, DPPC, DOPE, DOPA, and DOTAP.

 The analysis workflows in this repository were used to characterise the number, organisation, spatial distribution, packing, and mobility of